stackingbooks/sbpicture/README.md

 ### How do I use it?

+You can view a SBP file by drag and dropping it into the python file/opening it with the python file.

 ```sbp.py -to <png,jpg,tiff,...>```

 Convert an image to a format that can be read by the Pillow library